-- Substantial volume-driven growth in the scale of operations and improving PBILDT margin above 15% on a sustained basis. - Completion of the ongoing projects and deriving benefits out of the recently undertaken capex plan. - Improving total debt (TD)/PBILDT to below unity and return on capital employed (ROCE) and return on net worth (RONW) above 12% on a sustained basis.
+- Substantially volume-driven growth in the scale of operations and improving PBILDT margin above 15% on a sustained basis. - Completing ongoing projects and deriving benefits of the recently undertaken capex plan. - Improving total debt (TD)/PBILDT to below unity and return on capital employed (ROCE) and return on net worth (RONW) above 12% on a sustained basis.